DPigeon/COMP371-Project/README.md

 ### MacOS
 1. Open the file /Xcode/Area51.xcodeproj which will load XCode
 2. Add necessary assets in the build phase
+3. Open file  `Source/RocketModel.cpp` and go to line 23.
+4. Set the `rocketPath` to the path leading to the file `/Assets/Models/rocket.obj` in the project.
-3. Click on the run button at the top left
+5. Click on the run button at the top left
-4. The program will compile if necessary, then launch
+6. The program will compile if necessary, then launch

 ### Library Required